With Hookpad, you can easily create chord progressions, melodies, and entire musical arrangements. Never worry about writer's block again.

 The short answer is yes.

-However, the benefits of this tool are going to be slightly different for beginner and advanced songwriters.
+However, this tool’s benefits will be slightly different for beginner and advanced songwriters.

 Let’s break it down.